E-Books, Shocking secrets of ex-airline and travel agents.

 In recent years the airlines have tacked on so many extra charges and fees in addition to the cost of the ticket.
 In times past you called the airline reservation 800 number, got some personal assistance and that was that.

-Since then higher fuel prices and yes low cost carrier competion has sent airline scurrying for additional income sources.
+Since then higher fuel prices and yes low cost carrier competition has sent airline scurrying for additional income sources.
 Different airlines have come up with various add on costs.
 Some charge you to buy a ticket over the phone, they expect you to favor their web sites and reduce the employee costs of ticket shopping.
 Remember when you could go to the airport ticket counter and buy your ticket, now that costs extra money with some airlines.

 Prior to 9/11 and the terrorists strikes on New York, airlines had ticket offices in most major cities.
 Only a few remain today, so if you are not paying by credit card on the airline’s web site expect a little extra charge on top of the price of the ticket.